Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Famous for its stunning Gothic cathedral immortalized by Monet, its charming medieval quarter with half-timbered houses, and its poignant connection to Joan of Arc, Rouen offers a rich cultural experience just a short train ride away.

-What to do in Rouen on a day trip from Paris?
+What to Do in Rouen on a Day Trip from Paris?

 Gothic Marvel of Rouen Cathedral